Evidence for anisotropy of cosmic acceleration: The `Joint Lightcurve Analysis'

 At this point it is worth noting the anisotropy of the JLA catalogue.
 Out of the 740 SNe~Ia, 551 are in the hemisphere pointing \emph{away} from the CMB dipole.
-With respect to the $372 \pm 127$~km~s$^{-1}$ bulk flow of the model~\cite{Hudson:2004et} using which the redshifts of the local SNe~Ia have been corrected, only 108 are in the upper hemisphere while 632 are in the lower hemisphere.
-With respect to the direction of the abnormally high flow reported by 6dFGSv, the largest and most homogeneous peculiar velocity sample of nearly 9000 galaxies~\cite{6dFGSv16}, 103 SNe~Ia are in the upper hemisphere while 637 are in the lower hemisphere.
+With respect to the $372 \pm 127$~km~s$^{-1}$ bulk flow of the model~\citep{Hudson:2004et} using which the redshifts of the local SNe~Ia have been corrected, only 108 are in the upper hemisphere while 632 are in the lower hemisphere.
+With respect to the direction of the abnormally high flow reported by 6dFGSv, the largest and most homogeneous peculiar velocity sample of nearly 9000 galaxies~\citep{6dFGSv16}, 103 SNe~Ia are in the upper hemisphere while 637 are in the lower hemisphere.

-The subsequent Pantheon catalogue\cite{Scolnic:2017caz}, which incorporates 365 additional SNe~Ia from the Pan-STARRS1 survey, continues to suffer from these problems.
-While the flow model \cite{Carrick:2015xza} using which the redshifts of the Pantheon sample have been corrected go out to $z\sim0.067$, this model has a residual bulk flow of $159\pm 23$~km~s$^{-1}$, attributed to sources beyond $z = 0.067$, and 890 of the 1048 Pantheon SNe are in the hemisphere \emph{opposite} to the direction of this flow.
+The subsequent Pantheon catalogue\citep{Scolnic:2017caz}, which incorporates 308 additional SNe~Ia (many from the Pan-STARRS survey), continues to suffer from these problems.
+While the flow model \citep{Carrick:2015xza} using which the redshifts of the Pantheon sample have been corrected go out to $z\sim0.067$, this model has a residual bulk flow of $159\pm 23$~km~s$^{-1}$ attributed to sources beyond $z = 0.067$, and 890 of the 1048 Pantheon SNe are in the hemisphere \emph{opposite} to the direction of this flow.

 Both JLA and Pantheon include SNe to which anomalously large peculiar velocity corrections have been applied at redshifts far higher than the limit to which the corresponding flow models extend.
-SDSS2308 (see Fig.~\ref{fig:JLAVelLos}) in JLA at $z=0.14$ in JLA and SN2246 in Pantheon at $z=0.194$ are two of the many examples.
+Two of the many such examples are SDSS2308 in JLA at $z=0.14$ in JLA (the outlier in Figure~2) and SN2246 in Pantheon at $z=0.194$.

-We use the heliocentric redshifts tabulated by JLA~\cite{Betoule:2014frx} and subtract out the bias corrections applied to $m^*_B$.
-For the Pantheon catalogue~\cite{Scolnic:2017caz} the $z_\mathrm{hel}$ values and individual contributions to the covariance are not yet public.
+We use the heliocentric redshifts tabulated by JLA~\citep{Betoule:2014frx} and subtract out the bias corrections applied to $m^*_B$.
+For the Pantheon catalogue~\citep{Scolnic:2017caz} the $z_\mathrm{hel}$ values and individual contributions to the covariance are not public, and moreover there are unresolved concerns about the accuracy of the data therein~\citep{Rameez:2019nrd} so we cannot use it.